lprhodes/homebridge-broadlink-rm/README.md

 --- | -----------
-open | A hex code string to be sent when the window-covering is requested to open. close | A hex code string to be sent when the window-covering is requested to close.
+open | A hex code string to be sent when the window-covering is requested to open. close | A hex code string to be sent when the window-covering is requested to close. off | A hex code string to be sent when the window-covering is  turned off automatically. i.e. When disableAutomaticOff is set to false.

 ### air-conditioner